 VERY clique-y.
 Faculty will tell parents what they want to hear and then if the parents change their mind so will the faculty.
 Be very weary about sending your child to this school.

 Frances C. Richmond School is a public middle school in Town of Hanover.
-427 students go to Frances C. Richmond School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
-0% of the 427 students here get reduced lunch prices.
-The student to teacher ratio at Frances C. Richmond School is 12:1.
-Marion W. Cross School is one of the nearest middle schools.
+400 students go to Frances C. Richmond School and identify primarily as Asian/Pacific Islander; White, non-Hispanic; and Hispanic.
+0% of the 400 students here have subsidized lunches.
+The ratio of students to teachers at Frances C. Richmond School is 12:1.
+Lebanon Junior High School is one of the nearest middle schools.

 Middle school can be a difficult experience for kids-- the hormones the growing responsibility and increasing independence-- but the teachers and administrators at RMS make what can be difficult years into great ones.
 The school is academic however the electives provide opportunities to explore learn new skills and have fun.
 Examples of electives include Theater for Young Audiences Yoga Woodworking (with a master craftsman) Snack Shack (cooking and selling snacks) and Quizbowl.
 All creative and fun!
 The school takes bullying very seriously as well-- bullying is not tolerated and the school takes a proactive approach to reducing the incidence of bullying.